Cornwallis (1787 ship): Career

 On 23 March 1793 Cornwallis arrived at Port Cornwallis with a detachment of sepoys.
 Major A. Kyd, the superintendent for the Andamans, then dispatched her for Achoon (Aceh) and the coast of Pedeir (or Pedir; the north part of the coast of Sumatra), to purchase rice and livestock.
 On her return she was to sail to the Carnicobars to gather coconuts for planting.

 Fate

-A French privateer captured her on 10 December 1796 at Balasore Roads.
+A French privateer captured Cornwallis on 10 December 1796, or 19 December, at Balasore Roads.
 Cornwallis was under the command of Mr. Atkins.
-Her captor was the Esperse, of 22 guns, Captain Le Dane.
+Her captor was Esperse, of 22 guns, Captain Le Dane.
 There is no record in available online resources of any vessel named Esperse, or any corsair captain named Le Dane.
 However, a French source reports that Cornwallis arrived at Mauritius on 25 January 1797.
 It further reported that she was a prize to Enterprise, Captain Leblond.